Information on industrial action at Goldsmiths including strike action and action short of a strike (ASOS).

 Local issues at Goldsmiths

 This strike action and ASOS is in relation to the ballot over the College’s recovery programme.
-Around one fifth of UCU members at Goldsmiths are reported to have voted to back a resolution for 21 days of strike action at a branch meeting.
+UNISON Goldsmiths members who were elligible have also voted in favour of strike action over this issue.

 UCU members at Goldsmiths also voted in favour of industrial action in two further ballots relating to national issues over the USS pension and working conditions.

-Goldsmiths is among dozens of institutions with mandates for industrial action as a result of these ballots, with strike action having taken place on 1, 2 and 3 December and ASOS starting on 1 December until May 2022.
+Goldsmiths is among dozens of institutions with mandates for industrial action as a result of these ballots.

 Background to the issues

 Our college is currently going through a period of change as we address a challenging financial position.
-All of the issues relating to the potential industrial action are underpinned by these financial concerns.
+All of the issues relating to the potential industrial action are underpinned by these financial concerns – this analysis sets out the College's financial position.

 We have a clear plan to address a significant financial deficit which is an unsustainable financial gap for an institution of our size.
 As a first step to address the deficit we are working to make savings of £9 million in ongoing spending by 2023 through our Recovery Programme.